For general information about Calgary Learns and where our funding comes, see the dropdown menu under the About Us tab.

 Supporting Families Facing Barriers

 While it is acknowledged that all families can benefit from family literacy programs, grant funds must be used to support learning opportunities and increase access for families facing social and economic barriers to learning, including costs for all program fees, and costs for child care, transportation, or other participant supports as required.
+Programming must be delivered free of charge to the participants.

 Adult Family Literacy Learners